 The rest of the armor stays on, but the figures are already a bit tough to move around, so the added armor sadly bogs down the otherwise amazing looking samurai.

 The end result is some amazing ninja and some could-be-better samurai, but it all depends on how you want to use them.
 Let's break it down:

 - Are you gona have kids around?
-Because there's a lot of lose and a lot break, so young kids might wana stay away from these (especially since the smaller items like the shuriken are pretty sharp).
+Because there's a lot to lose and a lot to break, so young kids might wana stay away from these (especially since the smaller items like the shuriken are pretty sharp).

 - Do you want some hand-candy next to you on the desk while you work or watch something?
 These might not be the best for that, until you loosen up the hips.
 If you're not doing too much leg work, they are fun to mess with, but I wouldn't say they're as easy to move around as a Marvel Legend.

 - Are you going to mostly be taking pictures after careful posing?
 Then YES, these are definitely for you!
 The pictures above should get the idea across.
 They all look absolutely stunning, and a photo session of careful posing and accessorizing will be very satisfying, with only minimal irritation with some samurai helmets.
 Even the tight hip joints aren't too bad when you're moving them slowly and carefully.
 Set aside some time and get things juuuust right, and you won't be disappointed.
 Even basic poses look amazing.

 I have to recommend them, for the savvy toy photographer.
 These figures can pull off some awesome stuff, and come with spectacular accessories that'll work wherever you wana use them.
 Just be aware that they're a little more high-end, like a Figuarts or some earlier NECA stuff, and you'll be alright.